What Is Thai Shrimp Green Curry?

 Homemade green curry paste is the best version of this dish.
 Fresh lemongrass, fresh galangal, fresh green chilies, fresh kaffir lime zest, shallots, garlic, and shrimp paste pounded together in a mortar produces a paste that is brighter, more fragrant, and more complex than any jar.
 It is also more work.
 The store-bought version is correct for a weeknight.
 The homemade version is correct for the version you want to remember.

 My mother made this in Maryland because she wanted Thailand in the house.
-She did not talk about it that way — she simply made the curry and the house smelled the way it was supposed to smell.
+She did not talk about it that way.
+She simply made the curry and the house smelled the way it was supposed to smell.
 That is the thing about food and place and memory: the smell does the explaining that words do not always reach.

 PAIRING SUGGESTIONS